akshaymogaveera/Self-Driving-Robot-Using-Neural-Network/README.md

    3) After the model is trained it will be capable of making its own decisions.
 The prediction will be made on the laptop due to larger memory and flexibility.
 Raspberry pi will be used to stream the video to laptop using Pi-camera.
    4) First we will train the model using the dataset that contains the labelled images of the track.
    5) Raspberry Pi will stream the live feed to the laptop and the predictions will be sent back to the raspberry pi.
-   6) The raspberry pi will be connected to motor driver which will control the wheels of the bot.
-Ultrasonic sensor makes sure that the robot does not collide with anything.
+   6) The raspberry pi is connected to motor driver which will control the wheels of the bot.
+Ultrasonic sensor makes sure that the robot does not collide with obstacles.
 Once trained it can run autonomously and make its decisions.It will try to maintain its path along the track and prevent from collisions.

 ### For more detailed explanation, please view my IEEE paper titled <a href="https://ieeexplore.ieee.org/document/8533870" target="_blank">Self Driving Robot using Neural Network</a> or view <a href="https://drive.google.com/file/d/1H88Ns1iP7Ow5b2O4E5hxdy6M_rmgmLdV/view?usp=sharing">PDF</a>